 What is a dry climate?

-Dry climates are exactly what they sound like – dry, with little rainfall.
-According to an article by Sciencing, “deserts and prairies comprise the regions that are characterised by dry climates.
-These are arid and semiarid areas that have three main characteristics: very low precipitation, high evaporation rates that typically exceed precipitation and wide temperature swings both daily and seasonally.
+Dry climates are exactly that - dry, with little rainfall!
+According to a Sciencing article, “Deserts and prairies comprise the regions that are characterised by dry climates.
+These are arid and semiarid areas that have three main characteristics; very low precipitation, high evaporation rates that typically exceed precipitation and wide temperature swings both daily and seasonally.
 Dry climates are found throughout the globe, particularly in western North America, Australia, southern South America, central and southern Africa and much of Asia.”

 Travelling to a dry climate

-“The dry climate in some parts of California make for some impressive and unusual landscapes.
-Most of California has a Mediterranean-like climate, but that doesn’t count for the whole state.
+Although well known for its palm trees and exotic climate, California is actually home to some of the world’s most exquisite dry climate terrains.
+Blogger Nele from The Navigatio told us about the state’s intriguing climate: “The dry climate in some parts of California make for some impressive and unusual landscapes.
+Most of California has a Mediterranean-like climate but that doesn’t count for the whole state.
 California’s deserts are incredibly hot during the summer, reaching some of the highest temperatures on the planet (40-55°C).

 How to pack for a dry climate